jakerella/p52/rules/07_chests_and_items.md

 Flipping an Ace results in a **broken lock**, regardless of your level in the ability.
 When a lock is broken, the chest can only be opened by attacking it (see below).
 You may attempt to open a chest as many times as you wish, but keep in mind that it takes a full turn each time.

-If you flip a King, the chest contains **two items**.
+If you flip a King, the chest contains two items.
 Determine what they are individually, but in the same manner described below.

 ### Untrained Lock Picking